Court of Valor

 At no cost, the memorial is inscribed with the names of local servicemen who have been awarded valor medals.
 A volunteer panel of veterans has developed the criteria under which this honor is bestowed.
 The unique tribute can be requested for veterans living or deceased and it is not limited to those buried in Prospect Hill Cemetery.

 After twelve years of inductions (through 2021), more than 400 names appear on the monuments granite columns.
-Honorees are remembered at annual Court of Valor and Safekeepers Shrine Ceremonies held in September at Prospect Hill Cemetery, on the Sunday after 9/11.
+Honorees are remembered at the annual Court of Valor and Safekeepers Shrine Ceremonies held in September at Prospect Hill Cemetery, on the Sunday prior to 9/11.